Peter Manto

-Peter F. Manto (born 1950) is an American Anglican bishop currently serving as bishop ordinary of the Reformed Episcopal Church's Diocese of the Central States.
+Peter F. Manto (born 1950) is an American Anglican bishop.
+He was the second bishop ordinary of the Reformed Episcopal Church's Diocese of the Central States from 2020 to 2026.

 Early life, education, and career

 Manto grew up in an Italian-American Catholic family and attended Catholic schools.
 He began his higher education at St. Bonaventure University and completed his degree in 1972 at Bowling Green State University in Ohio.
 While at BGSU, he converted to evangelical Protestantism and participated in the Jesus People movement.
 He became part of a nondenominational student prayer meeting on the BGSU campus, engaging in street evangelism, Bible study and prayer.
 This group in time organized as an independent church originally called Charis Community and by 1984 renamed Bowling Green Covenant Church.

 Manto married his wife, Janice, in August 1974.
 They have four adult children and several grandchildren.
 He also remained involved with the church.
 Manto was working at an Ace Hardware warehouse when in 1977 he was asked to become a pastor at the church.
 Manto served as an associate pastor at the church until 1989, helping it to grow to 300 people in attendance and launch several church plants, as well as serving as the founding headmaster of Bowling Green Covenant Academy, the church's affiliated private school, from 1985 to 1989.